rht-labs/tech-exercise/tests/README.md

 **_TODO_**

-- [ ] may need to remove bash#test tags etc in html redraw
-- [ ] secrets and env vars in rundoc (which has some support?)
 - [ ] regression.sh can generate output files
-- [ ] gitlab delete all other api patoken's when creating a new one
-- [ ] add a tidy function to delete all git resources at end of tests
 - [ ] Jenkinsfile replacer test in 3a-jenkins uses a file :( instead of docs for now
 - [ ] trigger and wait for pipelines first run success
 - [ ] cleanup() must be cluster-admin